 Showcase your best work

 The world needs talent like yours, so make sure it’s part of your LinkedIn profile.
-You can add links to your portfolio, and use videos and slideshows to highlight what you can do.
+You can add links to your portfolio and use videos and slideshows to highlight what you can do.

 Get a head start with job alerts